In this video I show you how to treat your Sternocleidomasdoid Muscle or SCM (for short).

 Pain is generally divided into two categories, Acute and Chronic.

-Chronic Pain can be anything from 6 months to 60 yrs!
-This type of pain can continue even after the injury or illness that caused it has healed or gone away.
-Pain signals remain active in the nervous system for weeks, months, or years.
+Chronic Pain is pain that persists long beyond the usual healing time of an injury.
+Pain signals can remain active in the nervous system for weeks, months, or years.
 Some people suffer chronic pain even when there is no past injury or apparent body damage.
 The treatment of Chronic Pain can take one session or several sessions and this all depends on several factors including lifestyle, psychological and emotional distress, thought processes, postural imbalances, repetition and how long the pain condition has taken to evolve.
 Having said that, just because you have had something for 60 years, it doesn’t mean it will take longer to recover.
 When the body is ready to heal, it will heal!

 The Effects of Chronic Pain